What Is a Turnkey Business?

-Advantages & Disadvantages of Turnkey Businesses
+Advantages and Disadvantages of Turnkey Businesses

 A turnkey business is a business that includes everything you need to immediately start running the business, as opposed to having an idea for a product or service and developing a business from scratch.